 In certain sessions pupils will read to a dog, as dogs are non-judgmental, attentive and perfect listeners, encouraging the children to read aloud.

-"I love reading with Buster, I look forward to seeing him every week" – KS3 pupil
+"I love reading with Tux, I look forward to seeing him every week" – KS3 pupil